JMFaundez/DG_Euler_solver_bump/README.md

 # Discontinous-Galerkin solver for Euler equations

 ## Case
+The case corresponds to []{https://how4.cenaero.be/content/bi2-inviscid-flow-over-bump}, and it's solved on a unstructured mesh using Discontinous-Galerkin finite-element method, solving the Euler equations.
 ![](./gen_mesh/mesh0.png)

 ## Solver
+The code can run polynomial orders $p=0,1,2$
 The armadillo package must be installed in order to compute some matrix operations (inverse of the mass matrix)

 1. `DG.h` defines all the functions used by the solver